virto-network/website/docs/whitepaper.md

 Different tokens are used across the system.

-1. **Native Token**: The parachain doesn't issue its own token, instead it uses Kusama's KSM as native token, which follows Kusama Network governance and distribution.
-We allow KSM staking via communities for participants to get rewards.
+1. **Native Token**: The parachain doesn't issue its own token, instead it uses Polkadot's DOT as native token, which follows Polkadot Network governance and distribution.
+We allow DOT staking via communities for participants to get rewards.
 2. **Land Token**: Land token is the NFT within LIP representing the land.
 On each community level, the total Geo land cells that represents a single